 South Dakota's regulations for on-site wastewater systems are found in the Administrative Rules of South Dakota, Chapter 74:53:01 at this link.

 South Dakota has developed a certification program for septic tank system installers.
 This program ensures that the installers understand the design requirements.
-To become a certified installer you will need to pass a test with a score of 70% or higher.
-You may either submit an online request or send a written request for a copy of the test or contact Matt Cherney at (605) 773-3351.
-Also, please contact Matt if you have any other questions about septic tanks or installer certification.
-The Department maintains a list of certified installers for use by the public.
+To become a certified installer you will need to pass a written test administered by the South Dakota Plumbing Commission.
+For more information, please contact the South Dakota Plumbing Commission at (605) 773-3429.

 Watch a video on the proper installation, operation and maintenance of a septic system: Living With a Septic System (RealPlayer needed to watch video)

 Questions?
 Please contact Troy Roth at (605) 773-4647.